Frequently Asked Questions

 A: Yes.
 One hundred percent of our students take the Wisconsin state test – even those who don’t participate in the Parental Choice Programs.
 Please note, the Department of Public Instruction publicly reports only the results of choice students on their website and when communicating with news media.
 When reviewing school results, be sure to check the all-student scores for an apples-to-apples comparison.
 At choice schools, all-student scores are generally higher than MPCP-only scores.
 In the same way, all-student scores at public schools are generally higher than the results of their students who are economically disadvantaged.
 See our Report Card to learn more.

 Q: Do teachers receive ongoing professional development?

 A: Absolutely.
 Aaron Rodgers is considered among the best of the best, but he still receives coaching.
 We believe that even great teachers can get better with constructive feedback.
-That’s why we partner with the Center for Urban Teaching, Alverno College and Cardinal Stritch to provide coaching and professional development for our entire team.
+That’s why we have our Dean of Students and Instruction and why we partner with Helium Consulting.
+They provide coaching and professional development for our entire team.

 Q: Does Saint Lucas participate in the Parental Choice Program?

 Q: Does Saint Lucas serve children with special needs?

 A: Yes.
 If students need it.
 We work with targeted intervention services outside of the classroom to help with a variety of learning challenges, such as dyslexia, autism, and speech or visual impairments.
 We have a Reading Specialist on staff and participate in the Special Needs Scholarship Program.